Rhodes Scholarship Internal Application Instructions

 Internal Letters of Recommendation

 You will need four internal letters of recommendation for the internal application.
 The recommenders should be academics who have formally taught and graded you in your undergraduate (or, if relevant, postgraduate) studies and who can comment in detail on your academic ability and how well they think you would fare at Oxford.
+Make sure to give your recommenders several weeks notice and read our guidance on requesting letters of recommendation.

 These letters need to be sent via email to email@example.com by the internal application deadline.
 The committee will only consider the first four recommendations received, so do not have more than four submitted for the internal deadline.
 These internal letters are only for the Reed faculty fellowships & awards committee, and will not be shared with the Rhodes Trust.